Shopping Statistics: The Record-Breaking Numbers

 - December and January — Some insurers adjust rates at the start of the new year, and fewer consumers are actively shopping during the holidays, which can mean more competitive offers.

-- After a major life event — Marriage, a move, a new vehicle, or a traffic violation aging off your record are all moments when your rate profile changes and fresh quotes can yield better pricing.
+- After a major life event — Marriage, a move, a new vehicle, a teen driver aging onto your policy, or a traffic violation aging off your record are all moments when your rate profile changes and fresh quotes can yield better pricing.

 The bottom line: there's no universally "bad" time to shop, and how often you shop for car insurance matters more than picking the perfect month.